By Ryan Kurczak

 Then I began affirming any positive thought that arose while I tapped.
 (This later developed into a specific formula, which I will outline in part 2 of this article so you can repeat the process.)

 Now here is the great part.
 Remember, I had never successfully pulled a band together in the 16 years I had been playing guitar.
 I had tried to create bands that played both original music and cover tunes.
-Within one week of going through this exercise a drummer and bass player had found a random post I made on a web site (9 months earlier) looking for musicians and contacted me to form a band, not just any kind of band.
+Within one week of going through this exercise, a drummer and bass player had found a random post I made on a website (9 months earlier) looking for musicians and contacted me to form a band, and not just any kind of band.

 What kind of band?
 You guessed it, a Led Zeppelin tribute band!